 We believe that nutritious and delicious food, raised by people not corporations, is a right and not a privilege.
 Working to ensure accessibility to locally-sourced meats, dairy, vegetables, fruits, and grains is key to this belief.
 For more than a decade, The Community School has been a food hub, serving up weekly Farmers’ Table lunches, summer dinners, and our annual Giving Thanks Feast, all made from the most lush and delicious local foods we can grow or find within a 75-mile radius, supporting not only our own farm but more than 70 local food producers.
 In order to maximize accessibility, our meals are served on a by-donation basis, with few notable fundraising exceptions: our annual On the Banks of the Bearcamp Music and Smoked Meat Fest and Slumgullion Dinners.

-As part of our over-all efforts to build food awareness and availability, students and staff preserve the local harvest to be savored through the colder months when we still crave that particular freshness but can’t nip out to our gardens to find it!
+As part of our over-all efforts to build food awareness and security, students and staff preserve the local harvest to be savored through the colder months when we still crave that particular freshness but can’t nip out to our gardens to find it!
 Learning to safely process that which we raise ourselves helps us to close the loop of self-reliance.